mykelalvis/FT/Traveller/WORKING/Mongoose/JTAS/Journal of the Travellers' Aid Society Volume 11/JTAS_-_Volume_11_May24.md

 judge.
 Many of these will either be Travellers or important characters, which ones depending on the campaign.

-If the downport module is the colony’s brains and stomach, the habitation module is the colony’s heart and lungs.
+If the downport module is the colony's brains and stomach, the habitation module is the colony's heart and lungs.
 It is a collapsed habitat able to provide the equivalent of single occupancy staterooms for all 988 colonists, once expanded fully.
 The habitat provides light, heat and sealed life support, regardless of whether the world is